stefanwalther/sense-components/README.md

 * **`qs-var-upper`** _{string}_ - The name of the Qlik Engine variable to bind the upper value to (if using type `range`)._(Default: null)_

 ### Examples

+### Limitations

+The current version of `sc-slider`

+* Does not accept decimal places, it will always ceil any input.

 <!--false-->
 <!--false-->